1lakshay/Machine-Learning-projects/Customer review/README.md

 In Text preprocessing phases:
 removing any unnecessary character from the text are removed which don't help us to find the sentiment of the input like stopwords like: a,an,the,....
 , any character which are not the part of english alphabets and converting the full string into lower letters

+Naive Bayes classification model is used to train and make prediction i which Sparsed matrix is feeded to train the model